Candice Night

 Candice Night (born May 8, 1971) is an American singer and musician.
 She has been the vocalist/lyricist and multi-instrumentalist for the traditional folk rock project Blackmore's Night since its origins in 1997 with her husband, guitarist Ritchie Blackmore.
-She is also the backing vocalist for Rainbow from 1994–1997 and 2015–present, again with Blackmore.
+She is also the backing vocalist for Rainbow from 1994 to 1997 and 2015–present, again with Blackmore.
 Her first solo album, Reflections, was released in 2011.

 Career

 Born in Hauppauge, Long Island, New York, as Candice Lauren Isralow, she took piano lessons for a couple of years.
 She began modeling as "Candice Loren" at 12 years of age.
 She appeared in everything from commercials to print ads, and promoted products at trade shows until her 20s.
 Night also had her own radio show on a rock music radio station on Long Island, and attended New York Institute of Technology where she studied communications.
 She is Jewish.

-She was once a Rainbow fan, so she met Ritchie Blackmore to ask him for an autograph in 1989.
+She was once a Rainbow fan, and met Ritchie Blackmore to ask him for an autograph in 1989.
 They talked about ghosts, music, travel, history, and philosophy, gradually became friends, and then lived together from 1991.
 She provided backing vocals on the instrumental track "Difficult to Cure" in 1993's European tour of Deep Purple.
 She also provided singing backing vocals on "Ariel", "Black Masquerade", "Wolf to the Moon" and "Hall of the Mountain King" for Stranger in Us All, the CD by Rainbow, as well as writing lyrics for the four songs on the aforementioned album.
 Despite her being inexperienced as a professional lead singer, Blackmore encouraged her to become his musical partner.
 She then wrote lyrics for most of the songs on the first Blackmore's Night album, Shadow of the Moon where she supplied lead vocals.
 Those songs were written with her voice in his mind.

 Night has also composed some full songs, including "Now and Then" on Under a Violet Moon (1999) and "3 Black Crows" and "Ivory Tower" on Ghost of a Rose (2003).
 She continues to write all the lyrics for the Blackmore's Night songs and plays nine renaissance and medieval instruments.